Off-Grid Solar Power – Sustainability is Key to Success

 We explored ideas from costly diesel generators to even more costly micro-grid systems.
 In the end, between ideals and pragmatism, the decision was to take baby steps towards adopting renewable energy by installing solar panels for the households.

-Our friend Amando, who works for an independent NGO serving the Mangyan communities of Mindoro, estimated it would cost each household 10,000 pesos, or almost $200, to link to the electrical grid in their barangay.
+Our friend Amando, who collaborated with MCKS Caring Heart Foundation, an NGO serving remote communities across the Philippines, estimated it would cost each household 10,000 pesos, or almost $200, to link to the electrical grid in their barangay.
 The cost does not include lamp posts and monthly utility bills.
 This is out of reach for the community where the average wage is around 100 pesos a day or less.